MattLatt/GDAL_2.0.2_VC/README.md

 /!\ Due to GitHub (free version) limitation I've deleted the static version of gdal-2.0.2.lib (more than 650 MB), so you will have to rebuild the static lib version.

-## 2016-06-29: Warning this is a work in progress
+## 2016-07-04: Warning this is a work in progress

+    - Added lib proj (4.9.2) dll workspace for both architecture in the 3rdpart folder

+	- Added a new test project "test_dynamic_ogr2ogr"

+What still need to be done :

+    - add ECW driver

+	- add V2.1.0 new drivers

+    - test if it's possible to use Unicode charset (instead of Multi-Byte)

+## 2016-06-29:

     - Added x64 version of all the workspaces (dll, lib and tests).
 	I've compiled the 3rd part library libexpat for x64 architecture excluding in UNICODE mode for now

-What need to be done :

-    - adding Proj.4 lib

-    - adding ECW driver

-    - building libexpat for x64 architecture to test x64 version of all the workspaces

-    - test if it's possible to use Unicode charset (instead of Multi-Byte)

 ## 2016-06-28:
 What is compiling :